GigaSpaces-ProfessionalServices/gs-admin-training/lab02-gs_basic_overview/README.md

 *   Be introduced to and experience Grid Service Components.

 ###### Lab Description
-In this lab you will start GS infrastructure services and inspect the runtime grid, aka service grid, in the GS-UI.
+In this lab you will start GigaSpaces service grid and inspect the runtime grid, aka service grid, in the GS-UI.

 ## 1	Start GS Infrastructure